 Telephone Company provides lighting protection as part of the NID.
 NID is connected to building ground system.
 Electronic devices are more fragile than electromechanical phones.
 This is especially the case with computer equipment because it has multiple connections: power, phone, DSL and Ethernet.
 This makes equipment susceptible to transient surges.
 Adding secondary protection minimizes risk of equipment damage.
+This is especially the case if you have an old style carbon block protector rather than new gas-tube NID.
 Best location for secondary protection is at building entry point.
 This allows protector to use same Earth ground as AC mains to minimize voltage difference between services.

 EDCO TSP-200 series protectors add very little capacitance to phone line.
 This is critical so protector does not interfere with high frequency DSL.
 Protector clips to 66 style split block.
 Surge protector acts like a bridging clip between the left side (Telco) and right side (Phone).
 When protector is removed inside wiring is completely isolated from external circuit.
 A grounding bar runs down the left side of the block.
 This is connected to a high quality earth ground, the same used by NID and power mains.
 When protector fires fault current is shunted to ground.
 One protector is used for each incoming telephone line.
 Additional protectors should be used on any lines connected outbuildings.